KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/loops_scripts/README.md

 This line is the absolute path to the Bash interpreter.
 The shebang line ensures that the bash shell interprets the script even if it is executed using a different shell.

 After the shebang line, we enter the commands we want to execute.
-First we want to move into our `raw_fastq` directory:
+First we want to move into our `~/ngs_course/dnaseq/data/untrimmed_fastq/` directory:

 ```
 # enter directory with raw FASTQs